WHERE: Coney Island, NY WHEN: July 4, 2022 at 12PM ET, televied live on ESPN

 Famous on the corner of Surf and Stillwell avenues in Coney

-July 4th, when a group of 20 steely-eyed individuals line up behind
+It continues every July 4th at noon, when a group of 20 steely-eyed individuals line up behind

 a 40-foot table to begin the 12-minute contest.
 These competitors,